AuDHD · Autism · ADHD · Brain Health · Cluster 3 · Research Poster

 Brain EnergyDementia Prev.Cognitive Load

-💧 Hydration critical — drink an extra 500ml/day when using creatine.
+💧 Drink extra 500ml water daily when using creatine.

 7